gaffling/PHP-Micro-Wiki/README.md

-# PHP-Micro-Wiki
+# 📕PHP-Micro-Wiki
-This Micro Wiki is a super tiny and simple file-based PHP Wiki system extendable with Plugins!
+Micro Wiki is a super tiny and simple file-based PHP Wiki system and here you find the Language Files for it!